 If you’ve recently re-installed Windows or updated Windows OS.
 Then, it might be possible that your network driver is outdated or corrupted.
 The driver plays an important role in the operating system, it helps hardware to communicate with the system.
 So, if the issue is with the ethernet driver, then Windows will not able to identify an Ethernet connection.
 So make sure all your network card drivers are up-to-date.

-Most of the laptop comes with pre-installed Realtek PCIe Gbe Family Controller driver.
+Most of the laptop comes with a pre-installed Realtek PCIe Gbe Family Controller driver.
 Which is located on the motherboard and used to operate LAN hardware.
 Mainly it controls wired network function in the computer.

 If you have installed an external PCI adapter on your PC.
 Then, you have to update that.
 Or, if you haven’t, then you need to update the “Realtek PCIe Gbe Family Controller driver”.
 Because that is your LAN/Ethernet Driver.